jrfaller/diggit/README.md

 ### Using addons

-Addons add features the the diggit tool: for instance capability of writing to a mondodb database, etc. To enable addons for your current diggit folder you can use the following command: `dgit addons add TestAddon`.
+Addons add features the the diggit tool: for instance capability of writing to a MongoDB database, etc. To enable addons for your current diggit folder you can use the following command: `dgit addons add TestAddon`.

 ### Setting-up analyses